AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/predictive-audiences.md

 ## Considerations and Limitations {#considerations}

 >[!IMPORTANT]
-> Read through this article carefully before moving on to the implementation phase.
+> Read through this section carefully before moving on to the implementation phase.

 When configuring your [!UICONTROL Predictive Audiences] models, keep in mind the following considerations and limitations: